ForgeryGPT: A Multimodal LLM for Interpretable Image Forgery Detection and Localization: Introduction

+\IEEEPARstart{T}{he} rapid evolution of media technologies and image editing tools has dramatically increased the prevalence of photo manipulation, resulting in a range of serious societal consequences.
+These manipulations enable misinformation, forged judicial evidence, and unauthorized watermark removal~\cite{liu2021two,ferreira2016behavior}, and their widespread circulation has even induced public panic and social instability.
+To address these risks, Image Forgery Detection and Localization (IFDL) aims to verify authenticity and precisely localize tampered regions.
+Yet, as forgery methods—especially diffusion-based generative techniques—advance rapidly and manipulated media spreads faster, manual verification becomes increasingly infeasible~\cite{li2024image,nichol2021glide,korus2016multi2}.
+This motivates automated, reliable IFDL systems to safeguard the credibility of visual information in digital ecosystems.

-To tackle this issue, various IFDL methods have been developed to extract low-level forgery clues and learn semantic-agnostic features for identifying manipulation at both the image-level and the pixel-level, leveraging deep learning-based semantic segmentation frameworks.
-These methods generally fall into two categories: spatial-based approaches focusing on detecting low-level visual artifacts, such as noise or inconsistencies in textures \cite{RGB_Nzhou2018learning,MVSS-Net2021image,li2023edge,zhu2024learning,guillaro2023trufor} and frequency-based approaches relying on analyzing high-frequency pattern analysis to detect subtle alterations\cite{liu2024forgery,yu2024diffforensics,Objectformerwang2022objectformer}.
-Despite these advancements, most existing approaches overlook the exploration of high-level forensics semantic information within forged images, including the forgery analysis and feature extraction from linguistic and knowledge-driven perspectives.
-This gap in the excavating of high-level features hinder the detection of more sophisticated manipulations.
-Additionally, existing IFDLs often generate detection and localization results without providing a clear inference process or explanation.
-This lack of interpretability prevent users from understanding of the underlying rationale behind the model's decisions, which is critical for evaluating its performance and establishing trust.
-Furthermore, these methods typically produce a forgery likelihood or confidence score for test samples, relying on manually defined thresholds to distinguish between authentic and forged instances.
-This dependence on manual thresholding restricts the flexibility and practical applicability of these models across different scenarios.
+Existing IFDL approaches typically extract low-level forgery cues and learn semantic-agnostic representations through semantic segmentation networks for identifying manipulation at both the image-level and the pixel-level.
+These approaches can be broadly categorized into two types: spatial-domain methods, which focus on identifying low-level visual artifacts such as texture inconsistencies or noise \cite{RGB_Nzhou2018learning,MVSS-Net2021image,zhu2024learning,guillaro2023trufor}; and frequency-domain methods, which exploit high-frequency components to detect imperceptible manipulations \cite{yu2024diffforensics,Objectformerwang2022objectformer}.
+Despite these advancements, existing approaches struggle to incorporate high-level forensics semantics and knowledge-guided reasoning into forgery analysis.
+Their inability to learn higher-order representations limits the detection of more complex manipulations.
+Moreover, most current systems output detection and localization results without providing any interpretable reasoning process.
+This lack of transparency prevents users from understanding the decision rationale, thereby undermining both trust and accountability.
+Furthermore, these methods typically output a forgery likelihood or confidence score for each sample, depending on manually set thresholds to distinguish genuine from forged samples, which restricts their flexibility and adaptability across varied scenarios.